Visitors are nosey — As soon as they hit your site ... Guess what? They zero in on your “About us” information or “About me” page.

 They change the way we think and behave.

 And they bring us together.

-A storytelling formula that you can use to write the kind of blockbuster About Us/Me that keeps your customers on the edge of their seats.
+Master these 2 rules to write the kind of blockbuster brand story page that keeps your potential customers on the edge of their seats.

 And that’s what I’m going to reveal to you now.